Final-Project-CoderAcademy/Final-project/README.md

 # MyWay
 ## About Application
 - **Purpose**
+The purpose of this application is to help travelers make the best of their trip.
+It provides travelers with the best places to do what they want to do, and allows them to share and reflect on their memories by sharing blogs.
+It also has the ability to search the weather of a destination from any screen without logging in, which is not found in other applications.

+- **Target audience**
+The target audience is people who like to travel.

 - **Tech stack**
   This app is based on MERN stack.
+  On the front-end side, a dynamic HTML web interface is created by React.
+  The server-side development environment is Node.js, which enables the implementation of a JavaScript-based application backend.
+Express.js runs on Node.js and serves to simplify the processing of URL requests.
+MongoDB is the application's database, which manages data such as storing, updating, referencing, and deleting data in the application.

 - **Functionality / features**
   **a.
 For visitors without log in:**
   1. Visitors can create their own account and update their details including 'name', 'email' and 'password' anytime.